astronomer/docs/learn/airflow-snowpark.md

 - A Snowflake account.
 A [30-day free trial](https://signup.snowflake.com/) is available.
 You will need to have at least one database and one schema created to store the data and models used in this tutorial.

 - Optional.
 This tutorial includes instructions on how to use the Snowflake [custom XCom backend](custom-xcom-backends-tutorial.md) included in the provider.
 If you want to this custom XCom backend you will need to either:
     - Use a Snowflake account with `ACCOUNTADMIN` privileges.
-In this case the Snowflake custom XCom backend is created and cleaned up by the [setup/ teardown](airflow-setup-teardown.md) tasks (`create_snowflake_objects` and `cleanup_xcom_table`) at the beginning and end of the tutorial DAG.
+In this case the Snowflake custom XCom backend can be created and cleaned up by tasks in the DAG itself.
+See [Step 3.3](#step-3-create-your-dag) for more instructions.
 The free trial account does have the required privileges.
     - Ask your Snowflake administrator to create the following for you:
         - A database called `SNOWPARK_XCOM_DB`.
         - A schema called `SNOWPARK_XCOM_SCHEMA`.